Zefling/classement-client/README.md

 ## Purpose

-This application aims to manage tierlists by groups of elements in the form of images or texts.
+This application aims to manage ranking list by groups of elements in the form of images or texts.
 The lists are modifiable and configurable by options or drag'n drop.

 Currently 2 modes are possible: